 BaseSpace Clarity LIMS uses a single-factor authentication process.
 Users log on via a web portal using their credentials.

 Organizations can integrate their corporate passwords process such that BaseSpace Clarity LIMS users can log onto the system using their corporate passwords and LDAP process.
-Integrating with LDAP is available as part of BaseSpace Clarity LIMS Enterprise.
+Integrating with LDAP is an add-on to the standard purchase of BaseSpace Clarity LIMS Hosted.

-Session management
+Session Management